About me

 January 2019 - July 2023

-Designing cutting-edge wireless protocols, developing novel sensing systems, and building and testing the designs under harsh alpine environments.
+Designed cutting-edge wireless protocols, developed novel sensing systems, and built and tested the designs under harsh alpine environments to validate their applicability.

-• Publication of 4 first-author papers, presentations at 4 first-class conferences, support of 10 papers with collaborators
+• Published four first-author papers, presented at four first-class conferences, wrote ten additional papers with collaborators

-• Development and programming of PCBs for acoustic sensing and wireless communication (sub GHz, LoRa, 2.4 GHz, cellular)
+• Designed and programmed custom PCBs for analog sensing and wireless communication across a variety of frequency bands (sub GHz, LoRa, 2.4 GHz, UWB, cellular, GNSS)

-• Mentoring and close supervision of more than 10 students for their semester and Master theses
+• Mentored and closely supervised more than ten students for their semester and Master's theses

 Leica Geosystems: Engineering Intern